Dear All, photo: 'Solstice Dog 2010' (c) T Bush 2010

 So good luck to ‘em. (and yes I DO know that isn't exactly how it happens.)

 They would also have to contend with situations like last night.
 After a long and rather fraught journey from Bath (I had a cold, Grace had wind and the train carriage was over heated and VERY crowded.
 Not a good mix!) we arrived in a torrential icy downpour.
 By the time we had got to the barriers at Cambridge stations everyone was soaked.
 The queue for the taxis was horrific and I know from experience that without a copper around to help me enforce my human rights, not one of the taxis was going to take a wet dog anyway, so Grace and I had no choice but to hoof it.
 And it rained and it rained.
-By the time we got home I couldn’t get my keys out of my handbag because my hands were frozen and even Grace’s tail was slightly les
+By the time we got home I couldn’t get my keys out of my handbag because my hands were frozen and even Grace’s tail was slightly less waggy.

 This was the face I was wearing by the time we got into the warmth.... scary hey?!